Skip to content

 How to consolidate service request management

-Have you ever wondered how to better manage the overwhelming amount of queries and requests from your organization’s departments?
-How to simplify and adapt your service management to all departments while meeting the needs of users?
+Have you ever wondered how to better manage the overwhelming number of queries and requests from your organization’s departments?
+How do you simplify and adapt your service management to all departments while meeting users' needs?

 The purpose of Peter’s meeting was to discuss the complexity of the systems in place, the high staff turnover rate and the poor communication between these systems.
 Anxious to meet (and exceed) the business objectives set for IT, Peter reveals what could be the potential productivity of teams with such service management supporting all the requests.
-This consolidation could also significantly improve employee satisfaction, which would result in significant external customers and, ultimately, profits gain.
+This consolidation could also significantly improve employee satisfaction, resulting in significant external customers and profit gain.

-His project overlaps with several aspects: establishing an innovative ITSM solution and a tailored self-service portal, a well-planned implementation, and an effective training program.
+His project overlaps several aspects: establishing an innovative ITSM solution, a tailored self-service portal, a well-planned implementation, and an effective training program.
 His first objective?
 Consolidate services (not just the IT services), automate processes related to those services and better measure operational results.
 Because organizational structures are becoming more complex and interdependent, companies face the challenge of managing all the requests (internal and external) issued by each stakeholder and need to respond effectively.
-The conduct of these internal and external massive weekly operations requires inking points.
-These are particularly within the IT department, which is responsible for processing applications for users.
+The conduct of these massive internal and external weekly operations requires inking points.
+These are mainly within the IT department, which is responsible for processing applications for users.

 Here’s the self-service web portal

-The self-service concept, which can be represented by a web portal tailored to different types of customers, stems from an effective service catalogues verbalization.
-This personalized portal then allows the publication of catalogues and enables service consumption, providing users with an efficient, transparent and timely processing service.
+The self-service concept, which can be represented by a web portal tailored to different types of customers, stems from effective service catalogue verbalization.
+This personalized portal then allows the publication of catalogues and enables service consumption, providing users with an efficient, transparent, and timely processing service.

-Not limited to IT applications, the portal also allows users from any department to access information and forms and convey different types of queries, computer or other.
+The portal is not limited to IT applications, the portal also allows users from any department to access information and forms and convey different types of queries, whether on the computer or otherwise.
 “It’s called a simplified multi-departmental service request management,” Peter clarified confidently.
 One benefit of such management is the flexibility and the personalized experience that it gives these users.

-Thus, this type of ITSM practice meets demands from any organization department, allowing users to consume services offered on the web self-service portals independently.
+Thus, this type of ITSM practice meets demands from any organization department, allowing users to independently consume services offered on the web self-service portals.
 Each user will consume based on the reality of the issues specific to the department.

-For the IT support department, the portal provides the ability to interact with their users, customize support and manage the resolution of problems in real-time.
+For the IT support department, the portal provides the ability to interact with users, customize support, and manage problem resolution in real-time.
 Therefore, centralizing service requests through a single system is synonymous with productivity gains.
 It helps reduce troubleshooting time and streamline the time the technicians give to requests.

 To simplify the employees’ work and enhance the user experience, the consolidated service requests must be designed to stick to the business processes of each company and its internal organizational reality.
 This allows the IT department to operate multi-departmental management of requests and participate in improving the productivity of each team which maintains its autonomy in operations management throughout the queries process.